ti2-group/sql-einsum/README.md

 # Supplement for the paper - Efficient and Portable Einstein Summation in SQL

-You will find information about our group and other projects at [ti2.uni-jena.de](https://ti2.uni-jena.de/)
+You will find information about our group and other projects at [ti2.uni-jena.de](https://ti2.uni-jena.de/).

+If you are not familiar with einstein summation, good entrypoints are the article [Einstein Summation in NumPy](https://obilaniu6266h16.wordpress.com/2016/02/04/einstein-summation-in-numpy/) or [Einsum](https://rockt.github.io/2018/04/30/einsum).

 ## Structure of the Repository